-Now you can have authentic French gumbo in less than an hour with this quick and easy side-step!
+Now you can have authentic New Orleans Cajun Chicken Gumbo in less than an hour with this quick and easy side-step!
 Delicious, uncompromising flavor-a recipe you'll make over and over again!

 In the Crescent City, you'll find various types of gumbo including seafood, andouille sausage and chicken gumbo, but no matter what crustacean or protein is in this bowl of heaven, there is always The Holy Trinity in a dark roux with okra.

 Why you'll love this recipe!

 - This recipe uses a pre-made jarred roux straight out of Louisiana...
 Now before you freak out, let me tell you, I'm a genuine Gumbo snob, and I wouldn't recommend using a pre-made roux if I weren't 100% pleased with the results